Delta Force: Exploring the Elite Combat Applications Group of the U.S. Military

 5.4.
 The Beret

 Upon the completion of most special operations selections, soldiers are awarded a unique beret to wear in garrison and dress uniforms.
 Ranger Regiment wears the tan beret and the Special Forces wear the illustrious green beret.
-However, Delta Force doesn’t have their own unique beret.
+However, Delta Force does not have a unique beret.
 Originally, the Unit likely wore the green beret due to their original formation within the Special Forces.
-Today it is common to see members of Delta Force wear the beret of the unit they were in prior to coming to Delta.
+Today it is common to see members of Delta Force wear the beret of the unit they were in before coming to Delta.
 However, they will wear the USASOC flash and distinctive unit insignia (DUI).

 6. Delta Force Tactics, Techniques, Procedures (TTP)